Coveted college football recruit charged with attempted first-degree murder

 According to a charging document filed by the state’s attorney’s office for Prince George’s County and obtained by The Post, officers responded Monday at approximately 7:30 p.m. to a report of a noncontact shooting in Accokeek, Md.
 They were met by the target of the shooting — whose name was redacted from the document — and his mother.

-The intended target said he was outside his home playing basketball when a white car with tint pulled up and someone inside began shooting at him.
-The mother said she heard the shots while pulling into the driveway and saw the vehicle, which was also filmed fleeing the scene by a neighbor.
+The intended target said he was outside his home playing basketball when a white car with tinted windows pulled up and someone inside began shooting at him.
+The mother said she heard the shots while pulling into the driveway and saw the vehicle, which was filmed fleeing the scene by a neighbor.

 According to the charging document, the target told police that his girlfriend had been getting phone calls from Hill, 18, who was “threatening her about her current relationship” and was unhappy about a photo she had posted to social media.